IBM-EPBL/IBM-Project-27421-1660056092/README.md

 - The ticket collectors can scan the QR code to identify the personal details.
 - A GPS module is present in the train to track it.
 The live status of the journey is updated in the Web app continuously
 - All the booking details of the customers will be stored in the database with a unique ID and they can be retrieved back when the Ticket Collector scans the QR Code.
+- Raise service requests inside the train and show to railway management console.

 ### Project Objectives